 This is by far the most common question I get asked, and definitely something worth considering.

-- If you are driving the Golden Circle, the ring road, or cruising around during summer, then no.
+- If you are just driving the Golden Circle, the Ring Road, or cruising around during summer, then no.

 - If you’re visiting in the winter and/or you’re not used to driving on icy roads, then yes.
 Roads in Iceland are not very well maintained, especially outside of Reykjavik.
 Not only that, but the wind in Iceland can be so strong, you might feel like it could blow you right off the road!
 The weight of the bigger vehicle will give you peace of mind when traveling.